 According to a message sent by activist Hamdy Hussein, the violence began at 4:30 pm.

 “Clashes between security bodies and Ghazl El-Mahalla began when the workers refused directives by security bodies — who number some 50,000 — ordering them to return to their homes,” the message reads.

-At time of press the number of security forces mobilized in Mahallah could not be confirmed by any other sources.
+At time of press the number of security forces mobilized in Mahalla could not be confirmed by any other sources.

-According to the Hisham Mubarak Law Center, security bodies used batons and teargas to break up the protest when protestors began chanting anti-government slogans, condemning price increases of basic foodstuffs.
+According to the Hisham Mubarak Law Center, security bodies used batons and teargas to break up the protest when protesters began chanting anti-government slogans, condemning price increases of basic foodstuffs.